ps-copilot-sandbox/copilot-demo-github-java/README.md

 3. [Refactoring Java codes through Copilot lab in Visual Studio Code](Demos/RefactoringCopilotLab-VSCode/README.md)

-## Contribution
+## 🤝 Contributing

-If you want to contribute to this repo, please follow the [Contribution Guidelines](CONTRIBUTING.md).
+Contributions are warmly welcomed! ✨

+To contribute to a public exercise, please refer to our contribution guidelines [here](https://github.com/ps-copilot-sandbox/.github/blob/main/.github/CONTRIBUTING.md).

+To create a net new exercise, please use [this repository template](https://github.com/ps-copilot-sandbox/copilot-exercise-template).